New Guangxi clique: World War II

 Upon the Marco Polo Bridge Incident, Guangxi was only minorly affected.
 It would not be until 1939 until fighting took place in Guangxi, however this didn't stop Guangxi from contributing to the war effort in other regions.
 Of the millions of troops mobilized and deployed from all around China, Guangxi contributed around 900,000 of them, with many being militiamen.
 In November of 1939, the IJA landed in southern Guangxi and captured Nanning, cutting off Chongqing from the southern coast.
-This would force Chongqing to rely on the Burma road and the Hump for Allied supplies.
+This would force Chongqing to rely on the Burma Road and the Hump for Allied supplies.
 Savage fighting ensued in Guangxi, with the province bearing the brunt of the main fighting that occurred in southern China.
-Due to fierce resistance from the Chinese defenders, the Japanese were driven to commit countless war crimes in the region like the Guangxi massacre in 1943 which resulted in the deaths of at least 10,000 people, as well as countless massacres on a smaller scale.

 As the war soon progressed into the 1940's, the IJA withdrew entirely from Guangxi to reinforce garrisons in Indochina for later operations in southwest China.
 It would not be until Operation Ichi Go that Guangxi saw fighting on an intense scale again.
 During Ichi Go, many airfields within Guangxi were destroyed by the Japanese in retaliation for the air attacks conducted from China.
 In the closing days of World War 2, Guangxi was recaptured by the Chinese during the Second Guangxi Campaign.
 After World War 2, a state of rebuilding was declared by Li Zongren, as a majority of the province had been ravaged by the chaotic fighting in the early and later days of the war.